Timing the Secondary Ignition

 The AeroVee engine is equiped with a redundant ignition system firing two plugs per cylinder.
 The primary system is a pair of magnatron units that are energized by the flywheel magnet as it passes by.
 Because the magnatron units are fixed and the magnet is fixed, this produces a very simple and reliable fixed ignition timing at 28 degrees before top dead center (BTDC)

 In my case, the secondary ignition was mis-timed to the magnatrons, and this was causing the engine to run rough and not develop full power.
 There are several procedures that can be used to time the secondary (timing light, static timing described in the manual, flight testing), and I've tried each one.
-For me, the best results occured by using an inductive timing light to get things close, then fine tuning by hand with very small movements and test flights.
+For me, the best results occurred by using an inductive timing light to get things close, then fine tuning by hand with very small movements and test flights.

 When I checked the timing using the timing light, I found that the secondary ignition was pretty far advanced.
 It's hard to say for sure, but it appeared to be about 20 degrees advanced!